prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 - {: #species } `species`: dict (optional, `default={}`)

-  A dictionary used to define fixed attributes of any species listed as an allowed occupant in `"basis/<sublattice_index>/occupants"` that is not a single isotropic atom.
-Allows for specifying fixed attributes of an atom, such as magnetic spin, or selective dynamics flags, defining molecules, and specifying allowed molecular orientations and fixed molecular attributes.
+  A dictionary used to define fixed properties of any species listed as an allowed occupant in `"basis/<sublattice_index>/occupants"` that is not a single isotropic atom.
+Allows for specifying fixed properties of an atom, such as magnetic spin, or selective dynamics flags, defining molecules, and specifying allowed molecular orientations and fixed molecular properties.
 See ["Molecule JSON object" format](#molecule-json-object).

   <div>
   **Example:** Specifying selective dynamics by species type

       "species" : {
         "H": {
-          "attributes": {
+          "properties": {
             "selectivedynamics": {
               "value": [1, 1, 1]
             }
           }
         },
         "Zr": {
-          "attributes": {
+          "properties": {
             "selectivedynamics": {
               "value": [0, 0, 0]
             }